King County Marriage Records, 1853-present

 Certified Copies of Marriage Records

 Certified copies of marriage certificates for all years are available from the King County Archives.
 The fee is $3.00 for each certified copy (+$1.49 processing fee per transaction if paid by credit or debit card).
 (Non-certified copies of certificates prior to 1991 may be downloaded or printed from the King County marriage records on the Washington State Digital Archives to confirm that King County has your marriage record.
-Certificates in Washington State are filed in the county where the license is issued and not in the county where the marriage takes place.
-If you cannot locate your certificate in King County, try searching in other Washington counties.

 Order by Mail with check or money order or by phone with credit card (1855-present) - $3.00 per copy (+$1.49 processing fee for payment via credit card or $1.00 processing fee for payment by electronic check)